StereoVoxelNet: Real-Time Obstacle Detection Based on Occupancy Voxels from a Stereo Camera Using Deep Neural Networks

 \textbf{Octree representation} has been widely used in the field of robotics \cite{hornung13auro, labbe_rtab-map_2019}.
 Our octree decoder design is related to two seminal works: Octree Generating Network \cite{Tatarchenko_2017_ICCV} and Quadtree Generating Network \cite{Chitta_2020_WACV}.
 While the first one performs 3D reconstruction, the latter work is on 2D image segmentation.
 Different from these works, we contribute to the adaptation to stereo upstream and its integration with the robot navigation module to achieve adaptive perception on demand, where the perception granularity can automatically be determined by the robot's demand for obstacle avoidance.

-Inspired by stereo matching models \cite{shamsafar2022mobilestereonet, xu2022ACVNet, cheng2020hierarchical, 10.5555/2946645.2946710}, we design our end-to-end network, \NetworkName{}, by integrating three main components as in Fig. \ref{fig:voxelnet}: \emph{i}) feature extraction module for unary feature extraction, \emph{ii}) \CostVolumeName{}: a lightweight cost volume to combine unary features, and \emph{iii}) an encoder-decoder structure for voxels generation.
+Inspired by stereo matching models \cite{shamsafar2022mobilestereonet, xu2022ACVNet, cheng2020hierarchical, 10.5555/2946645.2946710}, we design our end-to-end network, \NetworkName{}, by integrating three main components as depicted in Fig. \ref{fig:voxelnet}: \emph{i}) feature extraction module for unary feature extraction, \emph{ii}) \CostVolumeName{}: a lightweight cost volume to combine unary features, and \emph{iii}) an encoder-decoder structure for voxels generation.
 The first two parts extract and aggregate features, while the last part predicts voxels from the low-level feature volume base on an octree structure.

-Similar to the navigation framework \cite{akmandor2021reactive}, we define a 3D grid composed of $N$ voxels with respect to the robot's coordinate frame.
+Similar to the navigation framework \cite{akmandor_reactive_2021}, we define a 3D grid composed of $N$ voxels with respect to the robot's coordinate frame.
 We denote each voxel as a cubic volume with a side length $l_{v}$.
-The 3D grid $N=n_x \times n_y \times n_z$, where $n_x$, $n_y$, and $n_z$ represent the number of voxels on x-axis, y-axis, and z-axis, respectively.
+The 3D grid $N=n_x \times n_y \times n_z$, where $n_x$, $n_y$, and $n_z$ represent the number of voxels on $x$-axis, $y$-axis, and $z$-axis, respectively.
 Therefore, the physical distance $s_{\{x,y,z\}}$ in each dimension can be calculated as $n_{\{x,y,z\}} \times l_v$.
-We refer to this volumetric voxel grid structure as our ROI.
+We refer to this volumetric voxel grid structure as our region of interest (ROI).

 \textbf{Feature Extraction: } We utilize a simplified feature extraction module by reducing the number of channels in MobileStereoNet\cite{shamsafar2022mobilestereonet}.
 A feature map of size $C \times \frac{H}{4} \times \frac{W}{4}$ is produced from the feature extraction module. $C$ is the number of feature channels, and $H, W$ is the image's height and width, respectively.